-Of all the great battles on the eastern front in World War 2, Stalingrad was the most terrible, and on 31 January 1943, it started to reach its bloody end.
+Of all the great battles on the eastern front in the Second World War, Stalingrad was the most terrible, and on 31 January 1943, it started to reach its bloody end.

 A five-month struggle from street to street and house to house that was deemed “the rat war” by the German soldiers, it lives long in the popular imagination as the ultimate battle of endurance between two immense armies.

 And its effects went way beyond the destruction of the German Sixth Army, with most historians agreeing that its capitulation marked the turning point of the war.

 Though it was true that the Nazi invasion of Russia had met with a setback outside Moscow in the winter of 1941, Hitler’s forces could still be fairly confident of overall victory when they approached the southern city of Stalingrad in August 1942.

 The British had suffered defeat in North Africa and the far east, and Stalin’s armies were still very much on the defensive as the Germans and their allies drove ever deeper into their vast country.